PROGRAMS

 The i2I Graduate Certificate counts toward 10 credits in the SFU Management of Technology (MOT) MBA.

-Canada’s world class research can have transformative impact on our most pressing challenges, from clean energy transition, curing/treating disease, environmental clean-up, sustainable agriculture and more.
-Translational skills and mindset training will help researchers to better take research to impact and increase Canada’s innovation capacity.
-To achieve this vision, the transformational invention to Innovation (i2I) Faculty Innovation Fellows program has been designed based on world-class research and experience specific to science-based translation, and linked to national networks of academic and industrial mentors, helping researchers unleash their entrepreneurial mindset along three complementary paths: translational scientists, industry innovation champions and venture founders.
+Translational innovation skills and mindset will help researchers in taking research to impact and will increase Canada’s innovation capacity.
+To achieve this vision, the transformational Invention to Innovation (i2I) Faculty Innovation Fellows program has been designed based on world-class research and experience specific to science-based translation, and linked to national networks of academic and industrial mentors, helping researchers unleash their entrepreneurial mindset along three complementary paths: translational scientists, industry innovation champions and venture founders.

 As trusted boundary spanners, i2I Faculty Innovation Fellows will help increase Canada’s innovation capacity bringing together expertise in STEM research and developing translational skills and mindset.